 Elizabeth Blaise MBACP, UKCP, PG.
 Dipls.
 Psych., Supvn., PGCE

-I am an experienced BACP and UKCP registered integrative psychotherapist/counsellor and clinical supervisor.
+I am a UKCP and BACP registered psychotherapist/counsellor, EMDR therapist and clinical supervisor.
 I work with individuals and couples.
-My areas of expertise include anxiety, depression, relationship difficulties, addictions, eating disorders, body-related issues, bereavement and spiritual issues.
-I am also an EMDR practitioner (suitable for PTSD and anxiety disorders).
+My areas of expertise include anxiety, depression, relationship issues, low self esteem, addictions, eating disorders, bereavement and spiritual guidance.
 I offer psychotherapy and counselling in Kings Cross/Euston WC1 and Harley Street W1.

 I aim to help you clarify your thoughts and feelings so that you can make informed choices about your life and improve your sense of wellbeing.
 I offer a warm, relational and creative space for exploration and will support you in making any changes that you would like to make in your life.

 My approach is integrative, which means that I draw on a range of therapeutic approaches.
 How we work together always depends on the outcomes you want from the therapy or counselling sessions and what feels most beneficial and useful for you.